cloudmesh-community/book/chapters/faq.md

 README.yaml or notebook.md is misspelled or missing or is not following our simple format.

-## How to open the epub from Github?
+## How to open the ePub from Github?

 If you see thw `View Raw`, you need to click on it.
 It will download the file.
 Than you can open that.

-However, If you use edge or integrated your epub viewer in your browser and clicking on it will automatically open your epub browser.
+However, If you use edge or integrated your ePub viewer in your browser and clicking on it will automatically open your ePub browser.

 ## Assignment Summary